-- Phone charging stations are available, complements of Chase.
+- Phone charging stations are available, compliments of Chase.
 Safe and secure individual lockers are provided to charge your phone.

-- Free radio headsets available to American Express Card holders: stop by the Amex booth where you will receive a free radio headset that will enable you to hear live tv commentary of major matches.
+- Free radio headsets available to American Express Card holders: If you have an AMEX US card, stop by the Amex booth where you will receive a free radio headset that will enable you to hear live tv commentary of major matches.

 - Stay up to date on the days matches and schedule changes on usopen.org

 - Watch top players on a practice court.
 Djokovic and Federer not playing a match the day you are at the US Open?
 Not a problem, head on over to the practice courts and watch Djokovic and Fed bust a move or maybe even handsome Baby Fed (Grigor Dimitrov) show us why their backhands are a thing of beauty.
 The atmosphere is light and playful plus these players love New York and interacting with their fans in a more intimate setting.

 - Take a photo in front of the Unisphere.
 The worlds largest world is an ideal spot for a family photo, located in Flushing Meadows – Corona Park, adjacent to the Billie Jean King Tennis Center.
 The Unisphere was built as the theme symbol for the 1964/1965 World’s Fair.
 The Unisphere is a 12-story high stainless steel representation of the earth, commissioned to celebrate the beginning of the space age.
 Though beautiful by day, the Unisphere is mesmerizing by night.